 I’ve become more and more interested in machine learning during last year.
 This is my way of collecting and sharing interesting reads on the topic I stumble upon.
 I publish those posts every Friday.
 They are divided into few categories and the format is constantly evolving.
+Last few weeks were a bit hectic, due to hosting changes, but I’m back to regular posting.

 This is it for today, thanks for reading.
 If you liked the post, let me know and please check other parts of the series.